A look at the cases behind the Supreme Court rulings

 The Manhattan district attorney subpoenaed for Trump’s financial records, specifically his taxes.

-The office is conducting a criminal investigation that includes hush money payments to women who claim they had affairs with Trump including, porn actress Stormy Daniels and model Karen McDougal, who claim they had affairs with the president before the 2016 presidential election.
-Trump has denied them.
+The office is conducting a criminal investigation that includes hush money payments to women who claim they had affairs with Trump, including porn actress Stormy Daniels and model Karen McDougal, before the 2016 presidential election.
+Trump has denied the allegations.

 In the New York case, the Supreme Court ruled 7-2, rejecting broad arguments by Trump’s lawyers and the Justice Department that the president is immune from investigation while he holds office.